Mickle Fell: Access

 Mickle Fell and surrounding moorland forms part of the Warcop Training Area, a Ministry of Defence firing range.
 As a result, public access to the fell is limited and it is not visited by hillwalkers as often as other well-known summits, despite its importance.
 It can be ascended from the Eden Valley to the west, or from Teesdale to the east.

 View

 John Marius Wilson wrote of Mickle Fell in the 1870s that it "commands a very extensive view".
 It is possible to see the Forest of Bowland in Lancashire, the Lakeland Fells including Scafell Pike and even the Galloway Hills.
-The longest possible line of sight from Mickle Fell is to Carnedd Llewelyn in Wales, 123 mi away.